-Speak with your Macaulay Advisor about your academic goals before you submit an application or commit to any one program and/or activity.
+Speak with your Macaulay Advisor about your academic goals before you apply or commit to any program or activity.

-Fill out the Opportunities Fund Application.
 Be sure to complete all relevant tasks as indicated on the checklist.
-Your Macaulay Advisor may set earlier deadlines for you to submit draft statement of justifications in order to advise you more effectively.
+Your Macaulay Advisor may set earlier deadlines for you to submit a draft statement of justification to advise you more effectively.
 Click here for sample statements of justification.

 The application will guide you through the process of uploading the statement of justification and relevant documentation.